 Get your camera ready as we approach Arrochar.

-Between Arrochar & Tarbet and Ardlui, the line passes through mature oak woods and crosses Inveruglas Water at Inveruglas (where there was once a station) before crossing the hydro-electric pipelines at Inveruglas power station.
+Between Arrochar & Tarbet and Ardlui, the line passes through mature oak woods and crosses Inveruglas Water at Inveruglas.
+There was a temporary station at Inveruglas (opened 1945) to serve construction of the nearby hydro-electric power scheme.
+The line crosses the hydro-electric pipelines at Inveruglas power station to the north of the site of the old station.
 There is also a sizeable stone-built viaduct just north of Inveruglas, by the A82.

 ( Page 1 2 3 4 5 next >> )